parcelcraft/docs/changelog/index.md

 - Fixed: Users no longer need to reload their app after changing any kind of user settings (thanks to Tarpan for calling attention to this issue)
 - Fixed: We have removed user instructions to reload the app when settings are saved in the settings view
 - Fixed: When browsing back to the dashboard, we now include "dashboard" in the link to prevent a complete dashboard reload (for example when browsing back to the dashboard in settings view using the "Go to Parcelcraft Shipping app" link)
-- Fixed: Sometimes user filtering options in the unshipped list would not return enough list items to ship, we now over-fetch by 10 items, then filter the list.
+- Fixed: Sometimes user filtering options in the unshipped list would not return enough list items to ship; we now over-fetch by 10 items, then filter the list.
 - Fixed: Legacy Stripe users, when viewing a stripe.dashboard.payment.detail may be directed to a charge or order (rather than a payment intent).
 We now warn users that this use case is not supported.
 - Fixed: In the Stripe Shipping Rate view, sometimes entering Length x Width x Height measurements would display the incorrect interface
 - Fixed: Users are now directed to the onboarding modal after installing the app as a post-install action (thank you Stripe Apps Team)